-The example above has all telemetered photons in the ATL03 granule (black), high-confidence signal photons (blue) and an obvious arc passing through the granule just below the apparent surface return.
+The example above has all telemetered photons in the ATLO3 granule (black), high-confidence signal photons (blue) and an obvious arc passing through the granule just below the apparent surface return.

 The photons that form the arc beneath the apparent ground returns are the ATLAS Transmitter Echo Path (TEP) photons.
 ATLAS samples a part of the outgoing laser beam and routes this light into two of the detection optics and electronics for two of the strong beams.
 This light source is relatively weak (~1 photon every 10 transmitted pulses), and is telemetered in a separate band by the on-board software under some circumstances.
-Likely TEP photons are classified with a - 2 flag in the /gtx/heights/signal_conf_ph parameter, and a user can either choose to use these photons or reject them from additional analysis.
+Likely TEP photons are classified with a -2 flag in the /gtx/heights/signal_conf_ph parameter, and a user can either choose to use these photons or reject them from additional analysis (see Issue 10 for a related known issue).